-"O you who have believed, do not eat of one another's wealth by unlawful means, except by way of mutual trade between you.
+"O you who believe, do not eat of one another's wealth by unlawful means, except by way of a mutually agreeable trade between you.
 And kill not yourselves; surely Allah is most merciful to you."

 In this context, it is explained that we as humans are forbidden to take away someone's property rights, especially in relation to the ownership of someone's property in an unfair and inappropriate manner.